What is Node in Networking: Are Nodes really Important?

 • Control traffic and reduce congestion: A node in networking can control traffic and reduce congestion to make sure that network resources are utilized effectively.

-• Easy to add new nodes in networks: It is very easy to add new nodes in network.
-So, this scalability is helpful for new users and expand the network for communication.
+• Easy to add new nodes in networks: It is very easy to add new nodes in the network.
+So, this scalability is helpful for new users and expands the network for communication.

-• Easy to storage data: In a centralized database system, it is very easy to store, restore, and retrieve data which are essential functions for managing data in both local and distributed networks.
+• Easy to store data: In a centralized database system, it is very easy to store, restore, and retrieve data which are essential functions for managing data in both local and distributed networks.

 It is a little bit difficult to Identify nodes in networking.
 However, knowing how to do it can help you understand how your whole network is working and manage it more efficiently.